Fixpoint Theory -- Upside Down: Proof rules

 By definition of $f_{a,\theta}^\#$ and totality of $\sqsubseteq$, the above means $\theta \sqsupset f(a \oplus \theta_{Y'}) (y) \ominus f(a)(y) = f(a \oplus \theta_{Y'}) (y) \ominus a(y)$, since $a$ is a fixpoint of $f$.
 Since $\theta \sqsubseteq \delta_{a}(Y')$, we can add $a(y)$ on both sides and, by Lemma~\ref{le:mvprop}(\ref{le:mvprop:8}), we obtain $a(y) \oplus \theta \sqsupset f(a \oplus \theta_{Y'}) (y)$.
 Since $y \in Y'$, the left-hand side is $(a \oplus \theta_{Y'})(y)$.
 Hence we conclude that indeed $a \oplus \theta_{Y'}$ is not a post fixpoint. \end{proof}

-Using these results one can perform an alternative fixpoint iteration where we iterate to the largest fixpoint from below: start with a post-fixpoint $a_0 \sqsubseteq f(a_0)$ (which is clearly below $\nu f$) and obtain, by (possibly transfinite) iteration, an ascending chain that converges to $a$, the least fixpoint above $a_0$.
-Now check with \autoref{th:fixpoint-sound-compl} whether $Y' = \nu f_a^{\#} = \emptyset$.
-If so, we have reached $\nu f = a$.
-If not, $\alpha_{a,\inc{a}{f}(Y')}(Y') = a\oplus (\inc{a}{f}(Y'))_{Y'}$ is again a post-fixpoint (cf. \autoref{pr:increases}) and we continue this procedure until -- for some ordinal -- we reach the largest fixpoint $\nu f$, for which we have $\nu f_{\nu f}^{\#} = \emptyset$.
+Using these results one can perform an alternative fixpoint iteration where we iterate to the largest fixpoint from below: start with a post-fixpoint $a_0 \sqsubseteq f(a_0)$ (which is clearly below $\nu f$) and obtain, by (possibly transfinite) iteration, an ascending chain that in the order converges to $a$,\footnote{Note that throughout the paper the term ``convergence'' used on complete MV-chains will always implicitly refer to convergence in the natural order.} the least fixpoint above $a_0$.
+Now, letting $Y' = \nu f_a^{\#}$, check whether $Y' = \emptyset$.
+If so, by Theorem~\ref{th:fixpoint-sound-compl} we know we have reached $\nu f = a$.
+If not, $\alpha_{a,\inc{a}{f}(Y')}(Y') = a\oplus (\inc{a}{f}(Y'))_{Y'}$ is again a post-fixpoint (cf. Proposition~\ref{pr:increases}) and we continue this procedure until -- for some ordinal -- we reach the largest fixpoint $\nu f$, for which we have $\nu f_{\nu f}^{\#} = \emptyset$.

-In order to make the above approach as efficient as possible, the question naturally arises asking whether ${\inc{a}{f}(Y')}$ is the largest possible increase such that $a\oplus (\inc{a}{f}(Y'))_{Y'}$ is again a post-fixpoint of $f$, even if we allow increases above $\delta_{a, Y'}$.
-The answer is negative, however, while the set of increases below $\delta_{a, Y'}$ which lead to post-fixpoints is downward-closed, as proved in \autoref{pr:increases}, this is not the case for those above $\delta_{a, Y'}$.
-This is shown later in Example~\ref{ex:markov-no-greatest}, for the dual case of least fixpoints.
+In order to make the above procedure as efficient as possible, one would like to consider, whenever a fixpoint $a$ is reached, the largest possible increase $\iota$ which is valid, i.e.\ such that $a\oplus \iota$ is again a post-fixpoint of $f$.
+Thus the question naturally arises asking whether $\inc{a}{f}(Y')$ is such largest valid increase.
+From Proposition~\ref{pr:increases}, it immediately follows that $\inc{a}{f}(Y')$ is the largest valid increase below $\delta_{a}(Y')$, but it can be seen that there can be larger valid increases above $\delta_{a}(Y')$ (an explicit example is provided later in Example~\ref{ex:markov-no-greatest}, for the dual case of least fixpoints).
+However, while the set of valid increases below $\delta_{a}(Y')$ is downward-closed, as proved in Proposition~\ref{pr:increases}, this is not the case for those above $\delta_{a}(Y')$.
+Hence, we believe that the most efficient approach would be to search for $\inc{a}{f}(Y')$, or some satisfying approximation, via a binary search bounded by $\delta_{a}(Y')$.

-We believe that a binary search bounded by $\delta_{a,\nu f_a^\#}$ can be the most efficient way to find the largest propagation or at least some satisfying level of propagation.
-The search surely works thanks to the fact that the set of propagations below $\delta_{a,\nu f_a^\#}$ is downward-closed.